adambard/learnxinyminutes-docs/c.html.markdown

     // branching with multiple choices: switch()
     switch (some_integral_expression) {
-    case 0: // labels need to be integral *constant* epxressions do_stuff();
+    case 0: // labels need to be integral *constant* expressions do_stuff();
         break; // if you don't break, control flow falls over labels case 1: